rust-lang/rust/doc/tutorial.md

 ## Language Overview

-Rust is a systems programming language with a focus on type safety, memory safety, and performance.
+Rust is a systems programming language with a focus on type safety, memory safety, concurrency and performance.
 It is intended for writing large, high performance applications while preventing several classes of errors commonly found in languages like C++.
-Rust has a sophisticated memory model that enables many of the efficient data structures used in C while disallowing invalid memory access that would otherwise cause segmentation faults.
+Rust has a sophisticated memory model that enables many of the efficient data structures used in C++ while disallowing invalid memory access that would otherwise cause segmentation faults.
 Like other systems languages it is statically typed and compiled ahead of time.

 As a multi-paradigm language it has strong support for writing code in procedural, functional and object-oriented styles.
 Some of it's nice